Local volatility under rough volatility: Numerical tests

-\paragraph{Extrapolation of local volatility surfaces.} Eventually, Theorem \ref{th:asymptotic:markovian:projection} provides us with an extrapolation recipe for local volatilities for very short maturities: fixing a (small) maturity $T$ and a log-moneyness level $k$, formally plugging $y = \frac k {T^{1/2-H}}$ in \eqref{eq:asy:loc} we obtain
+\paragraph{Extrapolation of local volatility surfaces.} Eventually, Theorem \ref{th:asymptotic:markovian:projection} provides us with an extrapolation recipe of local volatilities for very short maturities: fixing a (small) maturity $T$ and a log-moneyness level $k$, formally plugging $y = \frac k {T^{1/2-H}}$ in \eqref{eq:asy:loc} we obtain